AGRINFO AGRINFO logo

 Recommended Actions

-Suppliers of affected products should review their use of acetamiprid and assess whether any changes will be needed to existing good agricultural practices (GAP).
+Suppliers to the EU market of bananas, currants, asparagus, lettuces, escaroles, chards, and spinach should review their current use of acetamiprid with a view to seeking alternative solutions.
+Suppliers of other affected products should review their use of acetamiprid and assess whether any changes will be needed to existing good agricultural practices (GAP).

-A new review will be carried out in February 2027.
-Suppliers should continue to monitor levels of acetamiprid, and the GAP for its use in apples, pears, quinces, apricots, sweet peppers, cucumbers, and courgettes, so that data can be submitted to the Commission before that date.
+A new review of this substance will be carried out in February 2027.
+Suppliers should continue to monitor levels of acetamiprid and the GAP for its use in apples, pears, quinces, apricots, sweet peppers, cucumbers, and courgettes, so that data can be submitted to the Commission before 24 September 2026.

 Background